blenderous/async-javascript/README.md

 # async-javascript
-A test drive of loading javascript dependencies for pages asynchronously
+A test drive of loading javascript dependencies for pages asynchronously using requireJS